PowerDNS/draft-dnsop-nsec-ttl/draft-vandijk-dnsop-nsec-ttl.md

 If signers and DNS servers for a zone cannot immediately be updated to conform to this document, zone operators are encouraged to consider setting their SOA record TTL and the SOA MINIMUM field to the same value.
 That way, the TTL used for aggressive NSEC and NSEC3 use matches the SOA TTL for negative responses.

+Note that some signers might use the SOA TTL or MINIMUM as a default for other values, like the TTL for DNSKEY records.
+Operators should consult documentation before changing values.

 ## A Note On Wildcards

 Validating resolvers consider an expanded wildcard valid for the wildcard's TTL, capped by the TTLs of the NSEC or NSEC3 proof that shows that the wildcard expansion is legal.